christinehou11/humanHippocampus2024/.github/ISSUE_TEMPLATE/issue_template.md

 assignees: ''
 ---

-Please ask questions about how to use `spatialHPC` on the [Bioconductor Support Site](https://support.bioconductor.org) using the appropriate tag(s) including the one for this package.
+Please ask questions about how to use `humanHippocampus2024` on the [Bioconductor Support Site](https://support.bioconductor.org) using the appropriate tag(s) including the one for this package.